hayes/pothos/packages/plugin-prisma/README.md

 1. We split up the `builder.objectRef` and the `implement` calls, rather than calling `builder.objectRef(...).implement(...)`.
 This prevents typescript from getting tripped up by the circular references between posts and users.
 2. We use `findUniqueOrThrow` because those fields are not nullable.
-Without this option, prisma will return a null if the object is not found.
+Using `findUnique`, prisma will return a null if the object is not found.
 An alternative is to mark these fields as nullable.
 3. The refs to our object types are called `UserObject` and `PostObject`, this is because `User` and `Post` are the names of the types imported from prisma.
 We could instead alias the types when we import them so we can name the refs to our GraphQL types after the models.